-- You may have used a test that isn't sensitive enough.
+- The test isn’t sensitive enough.

 Implantation bleeding is light bleeding or spotting that occurs around 10 to 14 days after conception.
-It occurs when a fertilized egg implants itself in the lining of the uterus.
-Implantation bleeding typically occurs around the time you're expecting your period (usually a couple of days before), making it hard to know if you're pregnant or getting your period.
+It occurs after a fertilized egg implants itself in the lining of the uterus.
+Implantation bleeding typically occurs around the time you’re expecting your period (usually a couple of days before), making it hard to know if you’re pregnant or getting your period.

 The color of implantation bleeding can range from light pink to rust brown.
 There should be no clots in implantation bleeding, and it can last anywhere from a few hours to a few days.
-It isn't a full flow, and you might only notice it when you wipe or use a panty liner.
-If you suspect that you're pregnant and experience heavier bleeding, contact your doctor.
+It isn’t a full flow, and you might only notice it when you wipe or use a panty liner.
+If you suspect that you’re pregnant and experience heavier bleeding, contact your health care provider.

-14 DPO is a significant milestone when you're trying to conceive.
-At 14 days past ovulation, your hCG is high enough to cause pregnancy symptoms.
+14 DPO is a significant milestone when you’re trying to conceive.
+At 14 days past ovulation, your hCG is likely high enough to cause pregnancy symptoms.
 Some of these symptoms include mild abdominal cramping along with implantation bleeding, fatigue, tender and sore breasts, and food cravings and aversions.
-About 90 percent of pregnant women get positive results on pregnancy tests at 14 DPO.
+About 90 percent of pregnant people get positive results on pregnancy tests at 14 DPO.

 Furthermore, blood tests to confirm pregnancy are around 99 percent accurate at this stage.
 You can get a false-negative result at 14 DPO for many reasons.
 If you get a negative pregnancy test but also have early symptoms of pregnancy, take another test after a few days.